mark-torres10/personal_website/_ai_workflows/2025-10-15-migrating-notes-notion-to-github-cursor-mcp.md

 permalink: /ai_workflows/2025-10-15-migrating-notes-notion-to-github-cursor-mcp
 ---

-# Why I migrated my notes from Notion to Github and Cursor using the Notion MCP
+# How I migrated my notes from Notion to Github and Cursor using the Notion MCP

 After years of maintaining my notes and documentation in Notion, I recently made the decision to migrate everything to Github and manage it all through Cursor.
 Notion is a powerful tool with its own AI capabilities and I've used it for years.
 But the friction of context-switching between tools and the limitations of working across multiple apps finally outweighed the benefits.
 I like having a "second mind" and there's many ways to do it (Obsidian fans have strong opinions on this) but I figure that the easiest way to do this is to have lightweight markdown files that AI agents can easily index.